powsybl/pypowsybl/docs/user_guide/network.rst

 .. image:: ../_static/images/test_network_vl2_before_adding_extensions.svg

+Here, exactly like for the busbar sections, the load and the line are randomly placed on the diagram.
-Now you can add extensions on the line and on the load to specify where the should be on the busbar section and if they should be drawn on the top or on the bottom.
+You can add extensions on the line and on the load to specify where they should be on the busbar sections and if they should be drawn on the top or on the bottom.
 We can decide that the load load1 should be the first feeder on the busbar section and on the bottom of VL1.
 The line line1 could be second one and directed to the top on VL1.
 On VL2, the line will also be on top.
 The relative position between the load and the line is specified with the order in the position